-In addition to identifying and mitigating DNS threats, you can also use Enterprise Threat Protector (ETP) to protect an enterprise network from threats that target HTTP or HTTPS traffic.
+In addition to identifying and mitigating DNS threats, you can also use ETP to protect an enterprise network from threats that target HTTP or HTTPS traffic.

 - Selective proxy.
 Analyzes risky web traffic.
 The selective proxy examines the domain and full URL of the request to determine if it’s risky.
 The selective proxy is available with an ETP Intelligence license.

 - Full web proxy.
 Analyzes all web traffic.
 The full proxy is available to organizations that use ETP Client or that already use an on-premises proxy.
 You can configure ETP client and an on-premises proxy to forward all web traffic to ETP Proxy.
 When this configuration is in place, ETP Proxy scans all web traffic for malware.
 Your organization must be licensed for ETP Advanced Threat to set up and use the full web proxy.
 For more information, see Full web proxy.

 If your enterprise is licensed for ETP Advanced Threat, you can perform payload analysis.
 ETP payload analysis uses malware scanners to determine which websites are safe to access.
 For more information, see Payload analysis.